 - You might be afraid of appearing weak or be afraid of others finding out, but a professional can help you take back control over your thoughts and behaviors without risking things getting worse.
 Most of what you talk about with a therapist will be kept confidential.
 Remember that it’s okay to ask for help.
 You have been through things that many others might not understand, and seeking support is an important way to ensure that you are able to manage things in a healthy way.

-For more information on PTSD (Post-Traumatic Stress Disorder), Combat Stress, and TBI (Traumatic Brain Injury), please look at the Resources section of this web site.
+For more information on PTSD (Post-Traumatic Stress Disorder), Combat Stress, and TBI (Traumatic Brain Injury), please look at the Online Resources section of this web site.

 Incarceration and Loss